systelab/systelab-login/src/app/systelab-login/README.md

 It is necessary in order to check the password during the sign up registration.

+#### maxUsernameLength

+It is used to control the maximum username length in the registration process.
+The aim of this value is to avoid sqlinjection when registering a new username.
+Teh default value is 20

 # systelab-change-password

 In order to show the change password dialog you should do: